LMErrico/Advance_CSS/README.md

 This project was created to showcase my skills and talents to employers looking to fill a job.

-The proyect focuses on HTML and advanced CSS skills.
+The project focuses on HTML and advanced CSS skills.

 ## Installation